dzikoysk-playground/gradle-18212/README.md

 # Gradle-18212
-Gradle 7.x + ARM64 platform issue
+Reproduce Gradle 7.x + ARM64 platform issue with GitHub Actions and Docker images.
+CI tries to build simple `Hello World` application using Gradle with Kotlin DSL and launch.

 #### Description